Karndean Flooring Cost

 There are several types of Karndean flooring, so to help you choose the right one here is a breakdown of glue-down, rigid core and looselay Karndean flooring.

-Glue-down Karndean Flooring Costs
+Glue-down Karndean Flooring Cost

 The main advantage of glue-down flooring is that the adhesive prevents the tiles from slipping and also offers a long-lasting flooring solution, making it an ideal choice for high-traffic areas.

-The problem with this type of floor is that it is more difficult to install so a professional’s help will be required.
+The problem with this type of floor is that it is more difficult to install, so a professional’s help will be required.
 It is also much harder to replace in comparison to other flooring options due to the tiles being glued down with strong adhesive.

-Rigid Core Karndean Flooring Costs
+Rigid Core Karndean Flooring Cost

 One of the benefits of rigid core flooring is that it is straightforward to install as it does not require adhesive.
 It can also be installed over existing flooring, so this will save you money on waste removal costs.